Return

 Tai Chi helps in improving the mood of older adults.
 Some studies, albeit in preliminary stages, show that people who regularly practice Tai Chi experience elevated energy levels and an increase in the production of the body’s feel-good hormones like dopamine, serotonin, endorphins, and oxytocin.

 After all, slow, focused breathing and movement are therapeutic.
-That being said, research is continuing further establishes the relationship between Tai Chi and elevated mood.
+That being said, research is continuing to further establish the relationship between Tai Chi and elevated mood.

 One of the essential benefits of Tai Chi exercises for seniors is healthier and more restful sleep.
 A healthy sleeping pattern is vital to the overall well-being of older adults.
 Simply practicing Tai Chi will positively affect your parent’s sleeping habits.